RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

 Once `dvrk_console_json` is started, make sure you can home the arm.
 If you have multiple controllers connected to the same safety chain/e-stop, you can use the utility `qlacloserelays` to close all safety relays.

-In a separate shell, start the calibration script using the command line (dVRK 1.x):
+In a separate shell, start the calibration script using the following command line for dVRK 1.x:
 ```sh
 # In directory ~/catkin_ws/src/cisst-saw/sawIntuitiveResearchKit/share/<my-config-dir>
 rosrun dvrk_robot dvrk_calibrate_potentiometers.py scales PSM2 sawRobotIO1394-PSM2-00000.xml